ONSdigital/dp-developer-site/static/retirement/v0api/index.md

 - `/search`
 - `/datasets`

+You can also browse the [full Search API Swagger specification](../../search/search/).

 ## Migration guide

 Below you can find detailed ways that you can still get the same data from the ONS using our latest services which will benefit from continued enhancement and investment.